 Surfshark is not the best option for getting around government firewalls in restrictive countries like China, Iran, Russia, Saudi Arabia, and Indonesia.
 The support reps told me that Surfshark will definitely work in such places if you set up a manual connection using OpenVPN.
 However, I don’t think that’s a convenient workaround, as it’s time-consuming and difficult to set up and use.

-If you’re in a restrictive country, check out top competitors like ExpressVPN and Private Internet Access — they consistently work in restrictive regions via their apps, so you don’t need to perform complicated manual setups.
+If you’re in a restrictive country, check out ExpressVPN or Private Internet Access — they consistently work in restrictive regions via their apps, so you don’t need to perform complicated manual setups.

 Surfshark Plans & Pricing